carbon-language/carbon-lang/README.md

 $ bazel run //explorer -- ./explorer/testdata/print/format_only.carbon
 ```

-These instructions assume dependencies like bazel, llvm, and libc++ are
-installed; see our
+For complete instructions, including getting the dependencies setup, see our
 [contribution tools documentation](/docs/project/contribution_tools.md) for more
 extensive tooling instructions.